mdevilliers/SignalR.RabbitMq/README.md

 A compiled library is available via NuGet

-Via the nuget package console
+To install via the nuget package console

 ```PS
 Install-Package SignalR.RabbitMq
 ```

-To install via the nuget user interface in Visual Studio the package to search for is SignalR.RabbitMq
+To install via the nuget user interface in Visual Studio the package to search for is "SignalR.RabbitMq"

 Useage